Olympics: Noah Lyles wins men's 100m final – DW – 08/04/2024

 Olympics: Noah Lyles wins men's 100m finalAugust 4, 2024

-Noah Lyles of the United States claimed the gold in the Olympic 100m final in Paris on Sunday in 9.79 seconds.
+Noah Lyles of the United States claimed the gold in the Olympic 100m final in Paris on Sunday.

 Kishane Thompson of Jamaica took silver and another American, Fred Kerley bronze.